Country by Country reporting norms for MNEs : A quick look

 Country by Country reporting norms for MNEs will make the financial system more transparent and resilient

 What is Country-by-Country Reporting (CbCR)?

-More and more countries are requiring multinational enterprises (MNEs) to comply with the new model of tax reporting and compliance.
+More and more countries require multinational enterprises (MNEs) to comply with the new tax reporting and compliance model.
 MNEs are subject to multiple tax jurisdictions.
 Country-by-Country reporting requires all types of large multinational enterprises and partnerships based in the UK to provide an annual report with a country-specific breakdown of profits made and taxes paid in all countries in which they operate.
-Simply operating at a global level should not exclude MNCs from having to declare their returns of all their firms on foreign operations.
+Simply operating at a global level should not exclude MNCs from having to declare the returns of all their firms on foreign operations.

-In UK, the threshold for filing of the country by country (CbC) report by MNE groups is set at an annual consolidated group turnover of €750 million or more during the preceding accounting period.
-This is in line with the Organization for Economic Co-operation and Development (OECD) guidance on the implementation of CbC.
+In UK, the threshold for filing of the country-by-country (CbC) report by MNE groups is set at an annual consolidated group turnover of €750 million or more during the preceding accounting period.
+This aligns with the Organization for Economic Co-operation and Development (OECD) guidance on implementing CbC.

 CbC Reporting XML schema

 CbC report must be created in XML (extensible markup language) file following the OECD schema and HMRC rules.
 XML is a commonly used data structure for electronically storing and transferring information across different systems.